Krishna Govinda Gupta: Early life and education

-Krishna Govinda Gupta was born in a Bengali Baidya-Brahmin family in Bhatpara village, Sadar Police Station, Narsingdi district, near Dhaka, presently located in Bangladesh.
+Krishna Govinda Gupta was born in a Bengali Baidya family in Bhatpara village, Sadar Police Station, Narsingdi district, near Dhaka, now located in Bangladesh.
 His father was Kali Narayan Gupta, a landlord of Bhatpara, and an eminent person in Brahma society.
 His mother was Annada Sundari Gupta, a daughter of Madhab Chandra Sen. His early education was carried out at Mymensingh Government School and Dacca College.
 Later, he joined the University College, London, where he successfully took the Open Competitive Examination standing second in the final examination.
 He became the seventh Indian member of the Indian Civil Service, joining the service as a probationer in 1871 coming out to India in 1873.
 He was also called to the Bar by The Honourable Society of the Middle Temple.
 His brothers were Peary Mohan Gupta, Ganga Gobinda Gupta and Benoy Chandra Gupta.
 His sisters were Subala Gupta, Bimala Das, Hemanta Shashi Sen, Soudamini Das, Chapala Dutta, Sarala Das.

 He was married to Prasanna Tara Gupta, who was a daughter of Nabin Chandra Das.

-Painter Anjolie Ela Menon is a great grand daughter thru Birendra Chandra Gupta.
+Painter Anjolie Ela Menon is a great grand daughter through Birendra Chandra Gupta.